CHITTAGONG ARMS CASE

-Court records deposition of former NSI director EnamurStaff Correspondent .
+Court records deposition of police habildarStaff Correspondent .
 Chittagong

-A Chittagong court on Tuesday recorded deposition of retired brigadier general Enamur Rahman Chowdhury, a former director of National Security Intelligence, in two cases related to the recovery of 10-truck arms and ammunition.
+A Chittagong court on Wednesday recorded deposition of prosecution witness Golam Rasul, a police Habildar, in two cases related to the recovery of 10-truck arms and ammunition.

-The court of metropolitan sessions judge SM Majibur Rahman, also judge of the special tribunal-1, recorded deposition of the former NSI chief and fixed Wednesday for cross examining him and recording deposition of other witnesses.
+The metropolitan sessions’ judge SM Majibur Rahman, also judge of the special tribunal-1, recorded deposition of Rasul, who was posted at the port police outpost during the incident, and fixed Thursday for cross examining him.

-Eleven accused in the case, including former industries minister Matiur Rahman Nizami and former state minister for home Lutfuzzaman Babar, who were implicated in the supplementary charge sheets of the cases, were produced during recording of deposition.
+Ten arrested in the cases, including former industries minister Matiur Rahman Nizami and former state minister for home Lutfuzzaman Babar who were accused in the supplementary charge sheets of the cases, were produced during recording of the deposition.

-Ahadur Rahman, the then Karnaphuli police officer-in-charge, filed the two cases on April 3, 2004 in connection with the incident, which were transferred to the criminal investigation department of police after 22 days.
+Ahadur Rahman, the then Karnaphuli police officer-in-charge, filed the two cases on April 3, 2004, in connection with the incident.
+The cases were transferred to the criminal investigation department of police after 22 days.

 comments powered by Disqus